MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinappex-class.md

 ```

 ### Parameters
- [in] `lpszEntry`
+ [in] *lpszEntry*
  A string that contains the name of a registry key.

- [in] `nValue`
+ [in] *nValue*
  The data to store.

 ### Return Value
- `TRUE` if this method is successful; otherwise `FALSE`.
+ TRUE if this method is successful; otherwise FALSE.

 ### Remarks
- The `lpszEntry` parameter is the name of a registry entry located under the default registry key for your application.
+ The *lpszEntry* parameter is the name of a registry entry located under the default registry key for your application.
 To get or set the default registry key, use the methods [CWinAppEx::GetRegistryBase](#getregistrybase) and [CWinAppEx::SetRegistryBase](#setregistrybase) respectively.

- If the key specified by `lpszEntry` does not exist, this method will create it.
+ If the key specified by *lpszEntry* does not exist, this method will create it.

 ##  <a name="writeobject"></a>  CWinAppEx::WriteObject
  Writes data derived from the [CObject Class](../../mfc/reference/cobject-class.md) to the registry.